douglasstarnes/mempy-flask-heroku/README.md

 ![The plus tab](readme_images/plustab.png)

-My preferred way is to create create new files in the terminal.
+My preferred way is to create new files in the terminal.
 To do this make sure you are in the _workspace_ directory in your home directory (`cd ~/workspace` to move there) and then run `touch main.py` where _main.py_ is the name of the file to create.
 Then double click on that file in the project manager.
 If you don't see it you may have to refresh the file tree which you can do by clicking on the gear in the project manager and selecting _Refresh File Tree_.

 ![Refresh File Tree](readme_images/refreshfiletree.png)